Beating the Odds

 Nancy received her first series of vaccines in June 2007 and has received boosters since then.

 “I didn’t care what they told me about the (vaccine) study,” she said.
 “I was going to do it, because no one else offered me anything except palliative care.”

-For Nancy, the vaccine has helped prolong her lifes.
-She not only attended her daughter’s college graduation two years ago, but she also attended her son’s college graduation in May 2009.
+For Amato, the vaccine has helped prolong her life.
+She not only attended her daughter’s college graduation but also her son’s college graduation in May 2009.

-Dr. Jaffee recently told Nancy she should stop thinking about her cancer in stages and just live her life.
+Jaffee recently told Amato she should stop thinking about her cancer in stages and just live her life.

-Watch Nancy as she ran her first 5K race to benefit pancreatic cancer research.
+Watch Amato as she ran her first 5K race to benefit pancreatic cancer research.